socadk/design-practice-repository/artifact-templates/SDPR-CandidateEndpointList.md

 * [Use cases](DPR-UseCase.md) or [user stories](DPR-UserStory.md) as well as [user interface mocks](../activities/DPR-UserInterfaceMocking.md) can serve as input to CEL preparation.
 * The same holds for the [Domain Model](DPR-DomainModel.md) .
-* Architecture overview diagrams and models containing a Service Layer
+* Architecture overview diagrams and models containing a (Remote) Service Layer
 * The [Refined Endpoint List](SDPR-RefinedEndpointList.md) picks up the CEL en route to implementation.
 * [API Description](SDPR-APIDescription.md), capturing platform-independent and -specific service contracts (MDSL, OpenAPI Specification, AsyncAPI)